myparcelnl/actions/README.md

 #### yarn-install

-Can be used with Yarn 1 and Yarn 2 (berry).
+Can be used with Yarn 1 as well as Yarn 2, 3 and 4 (berry).

 [Source](yarn-install/action.yml)